GravityCY/FromScatchSequel/README.md

 ### Helper
 A bunch of repeatedly used code that I seem to use.

+### Inventorio
+A library to create Inventorio objects around inventory peripherals, and providing alot of useful functions like inventory caching, tries to update the cache based on `push` calls and `pull` calls (WIP)

 ### Inventoreez
 A library for conglomerating a bunch of inventories to appear as one cohesive big inventory